 To help develop your brand, utilize social media platforms.
 Through this medium, you can talk about how your company started, what your mission statement is, and what you are hoping to do next in an organic way.
 Interested candidates will be able to engage with your content and ask questions.

-This works well with the build a strong company brand candidate sourcing strategy.
+This works well with the build a strong company brand applicant sourcing strategy.
 An effective social media profile will show potential candidates what you are all about and get them excited about the idea of working with you.

 There are a few situations where it makes sense to hire from within.
 If you are a small business or working on a tight budget, it will save you money in the recruiting process--training costs, job posting fees and background check fees.
 If you are working on a complex project, it may be better to promote or transfer someone who already has knowledge of the project.